frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/chain.md

 ### Center to Center Calculation

 Calculating sprocket center-to-center is very similar to pulley center-to-centers.
-To calculate the center-to-center distance of the sprockets, it is recommended to use an online calculator, such as [ReCalc](https://www.reca.lc/chains "ReCalc Design Calculator"){:target="_blank"}.
-In the calculator, you can set the chain size, desired center distance, and the number of teeth on each sprocket to get the required center distance.

-When modeling, you should draw the pitch diameter of the two sprockets and the centerline then connect the sprocket circles with tangent lines to represent the chain links.
-A 3D model of the chain can be generated using the same [`Belt & Chain Gen` Featurescript](https://cad.onshape.com/documents/53c0b14cad92676c14e04e97/w/1271c254ccb0a79563210195/e/7394c4a86d8d6c35c9a12041 "Belt & Chain Gen Featurescript Onshape Document"){:target="_blank"} that you used for belts.
-The modeling workflow is exactly the same as belt and pulley.

-You will utilize use the following functions from the [`Origin Cube` Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/2b321cb91b74224b9c14b433 "Origin Cube Featurescript Onshape Document"){:target="_blank"} FRC functions:
+You will utilize use the following functions from the [`Origin Cube` Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/2b321cb91b74224b9c14b433 "Origin Cube Featurescript Onshape Document"){:target="_blank"} FRC functions.
+You can use them in sketches by entering them as dimensions.

 * `#SprocketPD_25(n)`: Calculates the pitch diameter of a #25 pitch sprocket with `n` teeth.
     * Ex: `#SprocketPD_25(16)` returns the pitch diameter of an 16T #25 pitch sprocket.